 CAMP GRAFTON TRAINING CENTER, N.D. — The North Dakota National Guard’s Land Component Command welcomed a new leader, today after conducting a change of command at the Camp Grafton Training Center, near Devils Lake.
 Maj.
 Gen. Al Dohrmann, adjutant general for the North Dakota National Guard, presided over the ceremony.

 The outgoing commander, Brig.
 Gen. Leo Ryan, has led over 3,000 N.D.
 Guard Soldiers of since Sept.
 2018.
-Col. Jonathan Erickson assumed command of the Land Component Command during the ceremony.
+Col. Jon Erickson assumed command of the Land Component Command during the ceremony.

 “The citizens of North Dakota are well served by the unwavering dedication of our National Guard Soldiers, thanks in part to outstanding leaders like Brig.
 Gen. Leo Ryan,” said Gov. Doug Burgum, commander in chief of the N.D.
 National Guard.
 “Our well-trained Guard Soldiers continually answer the call of duty here at home and across the nation and world.
 We are deeply grateful to Brig.
 Gen. Ryan for his service to North Dakota and the nation.”